The El Dorado: Architecture

 The current El Dorado was developed from 1929 to 1931 by Louis Klosk.
 The firm of Margon & Holder was the architect of record for the building, while Emery Roth was the consulting architect.
 Irving Margon and Adolph M. Holder were relatively obscure architects, but they are known to have collaborated from 1928 to 1932, designing apartment buildings in Manhattan and the Bronx.
 Roth had experience in designing larger apartment buildings, such as the San Remo on Central Park West.
-Roth drew up the early plans, which depict a Classical Revival building, while Margon & Holder were responsible for building's Art Deco details.
+Roth drew up the early plans, which depict a Classical Revival building, while Margon & Holder were responsible for the building's Art Deco details.
 The El Dorado, along with the Century, 55 Central Park West, the Majestic, 241 Central Park West, and the Ardsley, constitute a major grouping of Art Deco buildings on Central Park West.

 Form and facade

 The El Dorado is 391 ft tall.
-The base is 17 stories high, and two towers rise an additional twelve stories from the eastern portion of the base.
+The base is 17 stories high, and two 12-story towers rise from the eastern portion of the base.
 The El Dorado is one of four buildings on Central Park West with a twin-towered form; the others are the Century, the Majestic, and the San Remo.
 The massing of the El Dorado and similar buildings was shaped primarily by the Multiple Dwelling Act of 1929.
 Under this legislation, the "street walls" of apartment buildings could rise one and a half times the width of the adjacent street before they had to set back.
 On lots of more than 25000 ft2, the street walls could rise three times the width of the adjacent street.
 In practice, this meant that buildings on Central Park West could rise 19 stories before setting back.
 By splitting the upper stories into twin towers, as opposed to a single bulky tower, the developers could increase the amount of space that was near a window.

 The Central Park West elevation of the facade is symmetrical and is divided vertically into bays; there is one window per floor on each bay.
 The lowest three stories of the Central Park West elevation contain a yellow facade of cast stone.
 Above the third story is a frieze of inverted arches and chevrons.
 Along the north and south elevations, the cast stone base is mostly one story high, except the easternmost seven bays, which are three stories high and designed similarly to the Central Park West elevation.
 The remaining stories are largely clad in tan brick, though the facade is also trimmed with yellow terracotta and light-brown brick.
 The facade remains largely in its original condition except for some window replacements.